|

 In the afternoon and evening, the hotel also provides complimentary non-alcoholic beverages and light snacks.

-Hotel Joke is owned by the same hotel group as Hotel Joyce, and is literally a few blocks away.
+Hotel Joke is the sister hotel of Hotel Joyce (they’re owned by the same hospitality group), and is literally a few blocks away.

 The location is the main difference between this hotel and the one above – here, you’re a few extra blocks west, which is a slightly (and we do mean slightly) worse location.